-(1) The temperature of milk for raw milk products must not exceed 8°C at any point between the collection of that raw milk from the dairy primary production business that produced it and its delivery to a dairy processing business for processing.
-(2) Subclause (1) does not apply if: se (1) does not apply if: (a) the milk is collected from the dairy primary production business within 2 hours of
+- (1) The temperature of milk for raw milk cheese must not exceed 8°C at any point between the collection of that raw milk from the dairy primary production business that produced it and the delivery of that raw milk to a dairy processing business for processing. - (2) Subclause (1) does not apply if the dairy transport business uses a documented alternative to the method prescribed by that subclause.